jessefokkinga/DistributionEstimator/README.md

 Most data scientists will agree that is useful to quantify uncertainty when building machine learning models for regression problems.
 The measure of uncertainty is often provided by prediction intervals around the point predictions from the used model.
 This repository contains code to produce **scalable univariate prediction intervals** by estimating the full distribution of the target variable that is being modelled.
-The method described, the *distribution estimator*, in this repository is a computionally efficient way to generate accurate prediction interval for any machine learning model of choice.
+The method described in this repository, referred to as the *distribution estimator*, is a computionally efficient way to generate accurate prediction interval for any machine learning model of choice.
 It contain both an explanation of the idea, some details on the working of algorithm and two examples of implementations in Python and R.

 ## The concept